mimran1980/rusteron_gsr/README.md

 - **rusteron-code-gen**: This module is responsible for generating the Rust wrapper from the raw C bindings.
 It helps maintain a clean and repeatable way to bridge between the two languages.

 - **rusteron-client**: Provides core client functionalities for interacting with the Aeron protocol, such as establishing connections, subscribing, and publishing.
-It uses the Aeron C bindings for from aeron-client module.
+It uses the Aeron C bindings from aeron-client module.

 - **rusterion-archive**: Extends the Aeron client to include archiving features, such as recording streams and handling replay capabilities.
 It uses the Aeron C bindings from aeron-archive module.